 Protect Your Eyesight

 Known as the "silent thief of sight," glaucoma can damage the optic nerve and cause permanent vision loss.
-Dr. Sean C. Lalin offers services to aid in the diagnosis of glaucoma at our Morristown practice, serving patients also in Hackettstown, and surrounding communities.
+Dr. Bruce Kanengiser offers services to aid in the diagnosis of glaucoma at our Morristown practice, serving patients also in Hackettstown, and surrounding communities.

 Glaucoma is a leading cause of blindness in the U.S., but early detection can help those suffering with this disease to retain their vision.
-If you have been diagnosed with glaucoma and are seeking treatment, Dr. Lalin can refer you to a trusted, local specialist.
+If you have been diagnosed with glaucoma and are seeking treatment, Dr. Bruce Kanengiser can help you with that.
 Reach out to us today to schedule an appointment.

 What is Glaucoma?